JohnSnowLabs/johnsnowlabs/docs/en/alab/training_configurations.md

 <img class="image image__shadow" src="/assets/images/annotation_lab/1.6.0/as_notification.png" style="width:90%;"/>

-The Annotation Lab only allows the use of one single Assertion Status model in the same project.
+The Generative AI Lab only allows the use of one single Assertion Status model in the same project.

 <img class="image image__shadow" src="/assets/images/annotation_lab/1.6.0/one_as.png" style="width:90%;"/>

 ## Classification

-Annotation Lab supports two types of classification training: **Single Choice Classification** and **Multi-Choice Classification**.
+Generative AI Lab supports two types of classification training: **Single Choice Classification** and **Multi-Choice Classification**.
 For doing so, it uses three important attributes of the **Choices** tag to drive the Classification Models training and pre-annotation.
 Those are **name**, **choice** and **train**.

 ### Attribute name